Deck Upgrade Project Without Full Replacement

 The project focused on improving how the deck performs day to day while preserving structural components that remained reliable.

-Before recommending renovation instead of replacement, we evaluate whether the existing structure can continue performing safely over time.
+Before recommending upgrade instead of replacement, we evaluate whether the existing structure can continue performing safely over time.

 That includes reviewing: